slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On luck

-Unless you’re winning, life will seem hideously unfair to you.<br>
+Unless you’re winning, life will seem hideously unfair to you.
 Be positive, luck is a pattern and the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*